-Deep Ellum is filled with all sorts of creative professionals like movie makers and animators, music producers and promoters, architects, designers, furniture makers, set designers, and on and on.
-So the area is explosion of creative.
+Deep Ellum is filled with many murals, all sorts of creative professionals like movie makers and animators, music producers and promoters, architects, designers, furniture makers, set designers, and on and on.
+The area is an explosion of creativity.

 Elm Street is dotted with murals in the nooks and crannies of various alleys and side streets from Good Latimer to Malcolm X and in between Elm Street and Commerce.
 The murals explore much of Deep Ellum’s musical history, with murals of blues greats, newer artists, and other local characters.
 The best way to explore the murals is to just wander up and down the street and find them!
 That’s just what we did….

 Map for DIY Walking tour of the Murals in Deep Ellum Dallas

 Start with a mural of a Texas Flag named “Deep Texas” at the Stirr restaurant and club, you can find “Truelove Series: Akard & Elm 1938” a black and white mural here as well, and a few others.
 Then walk east on Main Street, on Pryor Street till you find “Trust Love” a cute romantic mural where lots of proposals and photo shoots happen.
 At the end of Main street you will find the “Derealism Portrait” a must see and “Heavy is the Head that Wears the Crown” another favorite which is located on 2633 Main street.